UltraStar-Deluxe/USDX/README.md

 - To enable 2 or 3 player each on 2 screens, disable the full screen mode, extend your desktop horizontally and set the resolution to fill one screen.
 Then, in the config.ini set `Screens=2` and restart the game.
 - The primary folder for songs on OS X is `$HOME/Music/UltraStar Deluxe`, which is created when UltraStar Deluxe is run for the first time.
 - On OS X, by default the `config.ini` file is created in `$HOME/Library/Application Support/UltraStarDeluxe` when UltraStar Deluxe is run for the first time.
+- When running in borderless fullscreen mode, the monitor it runs on can be configured by setting `Graphics.PositionX/Y` to an offset in pixels.

 ### 4. Command-Line Parameters
 See https://github.com/UltraStar-Deluxe/USDX/wiki/Command-Line-Parameters